perfectprice/perfectprice-docs/data-formats/car_rental.md

 | Cost data | Any model you may already have on operating costs for optimizations | Yes | Yes |
 | Market price data | "Shopped" data on competitor prices, historical or going forward | No | Historical |

-We will discuss each category, the required format, and automation.
+We will discuss each category and the required format below.
+Remember, we can help get the data into the right format even if you cannot.

+#### 2.2 Note on PII

+Please do *not* send personally identifiable information (PII) such as email, real name, phone numbers, etc. Customer specific data needs to be either hashed (using [SHA-1](https://en.wikipedia.org/wiki/SHA-1) for example) or not sent at all.

 ### 3 Formats